SaTaSo/BestGC/README.md

 To test the PetClininc we will use a non-GUI mode of the JMeter using a JMX file. you may find the JMX file pluss the excel files that contain the input values to call the APIs in PetClinic.

+CSV files to test the APIs can be found in csv folder in petClinic directory.
+Replace `DATA_FILE` file locations in the .jmx file that points to the adrees of the CSV folder on your machine.